Personal Capital vs. Betterment Review

-    When it comes to the paid services, however, only more financially well-off investors (with more than $100,000 to invest) can benefit from Personal Capital.
+When it comes to the paid services, however, only more financially well-off investors (with more than $100,000 to invest) can benefit from Personal Capital Wealth Management.
 If you have a large enough portfolio, however, these higher fees will buy you access to personalized financial advising services and attentive account management.

 Although, the Personal Capital annual management fee is lower than the typical financial advisory charge.